phuslu/log/README.md

 log.DefaultLogger.Writer.(io.Closer).Close()
 ```

-> Note: AsyncWriter creates a write-combining buffer when BufferSize is non-zero.
-If the underlying writer is level-oriented(e.g. MultiWriter/SyslogWriter), the BufferSize should set to 0.
+> Note: AsyncWriter creates a write-combining buffer when BatchSize is non-zero.
+If the underlying writer is level-oriented(e.g. MultiWriter/SyslogWriter), the BatchSize should set to 0.

 ### Sugar Logger